-My most significant administrative task within the Department of Management & Marketing is the directorship of the PhD programme.
-Currently about 65 students are enrolled in our PhD programme.
-I am responsible for selection of candidates and am Chair of both the Confirmation (defense of research proposal at the end of the first year) and Examination Committee.
-I am also coordinator of the PhD coursework modules.
+My most significant administrative task within the Department of Management & Marketing was the directorship of the PhD programme.
+During my tenure an average of 65 students were enrolled in our PhD programme.
+I was responsible for selection of candidates and am Chair of both the Confirmation (defense of research proposal at the end of the first year) and Examination Committee.
+I was also coordinator of the PhD coursework modules.

-In my role as PhD director I have introduced the following significant changes to improve the programme:
+In my role as PhD director I introduced the following significant changes to improve the programme:

-- Tighten up the confirmation requirements, a process that was started by the previous PhD director.
-I have introduced written comments on the Confirmation Report in the form of memos ranging from 2 to 5 single-spaced pages.
-Students are normally requested to submit a revised confirmation report before they are confirmed.
+- Tightened up the confirmation requirements, a process that was started by the previous PhD director.
+I introduced written comments on the Confirmation Report in the form of memos ranging from 2 to 5 single-spaced pages.
+Students were normally requested to submit a revised confirmation report before they are confirmed.

-- Provide significant academic support to students by circulating information on conferences, journals, academic positions, useful websites, etc.
+- Provided significant academic support to students by circulating information on conferences, journals, academic positions, useful websites, etc.

 Some representative student comments:

 Congratulations on doing a great job and raising the standard of the PhD course.
 I wish I had the benefit of some courses as "refreshers" early in my PhD studies and I wouldn't be on extensions now.